6Six/LearnGit/README.md

-Modify account in the docu.
+Creating a new branch is quick. gitModify account in the docu.
 # this is used for learning git.